 Sustainability and social responsibility with HSE in focus

-The Group is therefore extremely aware of the diverse nature of its social responsibilities: as an employer, an industrial processor, a producer of healthy food, a user of the natural environment, and as a custodian of financial and intellectual capital.
-We strive to fulfil our corporate social responsibilities, ensure that everything we do bears public scrutiny, and minimise the impact of our operations has on the environment.
+The Group recognises the diversity of its corporate social responsibility, as an employer, producer, supplier of healthy food, user of the natural environment and administrator of financial and intellectual capital.
+Social responsibility is important for us, and we want everything we do to stand the light of day.
+At the same time, we aim to minimise the impact our operations have on the natural environment.

 CODE OF CONDUCT AND SOCIAL RESPONSIBILITY

 A set of corporate tenets has been drawn up.
-These tenets describe desired behaviours and provide a shared platform for the actions of all employees.
-It is the workforce that embodies and develops SalMar’s corporate culture.
-The employees’ commitment and positive attitudes have always played a key role in SalMar’s success.
+These tenets describe the behaviours and actions required of all employees.
+At any given time, the SalMar culture is embodied and shaped by its employees.
+Their good attitudes and actions have always made a significant contribution to SalMar’s success.

-SalMar fully supports and respects internationally recognised human rights by acting responsibly in all areas of its business.
+SalMar fully supports and respects the principles set out in the Universal Declaration of Human Rights by acting responsibly in all areas of its business.
 This means that the company respects labour rights, opposes any form of child labour, forced labour or discrimination, avoids corruption and is considerate of the environment.